kyma-project/test-infra/docs/prow/migration-guide.md

 1. Create a PR that modifies your component.
 2. GitHub sends an Event to Prow.
 3. The `trigger` plugin creates a Prow job which appears on the `https://status.build.kyma-project.io` page.
-4. A Pod is created according to **Spec** defined in the presubmit job.
+4. A Pod is created according to **spec** defined in the presubmit job.
 Additionally, the decorator clones your repository and mounts it under `/home/prow/go/src/{path_alias}`.
 5. The `pipeline.sh` script is executed.
 It injects the required environment variables and points to the directory defined by the **SOURCES_DIR** variable.
 It also executes **make-ci**, **make-master**, or **make-release**, depending on the value of the **BUILD_TYPE** variable.

 For further reference, read a more technical insight into a Kubernetes Prow job flow described in the [**Life of a Prow job**](https://github.com/kubernetes/test-infra/blob/master/prow/life_of_a_prow_job.md) document.